another project WORLDVIEW worldview theme copyright 2012 Home

 Unrestrained growth threatens Earth’s biosphere.
 I believe we need sustainable development: meeting present needs without compromising the future.
 Each generation should leave the next at least as much wealth per capita as it inherited, where wealth includes both manmade & natural capital.
 Economies should be based on people & environment friendly technologies, renewable energy use, and resource recycling.
 Their health should be gauged by indicators of sustainability and human well being.
 To transition to future sustainability, we need education that promotes new values and a long-term, global perspective.
-(Note: Some valuing sustainability will value “enoughness-- maximizing well-being, while minimizing consumption--and embrace a lifestyle based on “small is beautiful” philosophy.)
+I like lifestyles that maximize well-being, while minimizing consumption and one's ecological footprint.
+I am a fan of reusing, recycling, voluntary simplicity, "small is beautiful," and appropriate technology--which has little or no significant environmental impact and takes advantage of what is relatively abundant (including human labor) where it is employed.
+I do not view economic growth as unequivocally good, nor do I agree "bigger is better."
+(Note: Some practice enoughness less for environmental, ethical, or spiritual reasons, and more out of necessity.
+For them it begins with a frugal orientation and involves lots of creatively "making do.")

 summary Wikipedia article: Sustainability